Eat your way around Dubai

-The local duo behind Frying Pan Adventures have lived in Dubai all their lives and they know their biryani from their baklava.
-They host a range of boutique food tours during different times of the year, which take diners off the beaten path through the culturally diverse side of Old Dubai.
+The local duo behind Frying Pan Adventures have lived in Dubai all their lives and know their biryani from their baklava.
+Sisters Arva and Farida Ahmed host a range of boutique food tours during different times of the year, which take diners off the beaten path through the culturally diverse side of Old Dubai.

 Middle Eastern Food Pilgrimage

-Little India on A Plate
+Little India on a Plate

 "Our food tours bring people into the lesser known areas of Old Dubai, beyond the touristy spots and the souks which tend to be the only way people see the old part of town," says Arva.
 Taking place in Meena Bazaar, one of Dubai's most underrated local dining spots, this tour through 'Little India' aims to dispel stereotypes associated with the South Asian cuisine.
 It introduces diners to messy street snacks, the best Indian breads beyond naan and how to serve them with pickled chutneys, and where to find the best Punjabi chicken tikka in Dubai.
 With over ten different Indian food tastings across the Bur Dubai neighbourhood, you'll munch on the same dishes Dubai's own Indian community return to night after night.

 This hands-on experience takes your group to the kitchen to discover how to cook like an Emirati.
 Learn how to cook a selection of classic Emirati dishes with Chef Uwe Micheel, Director of Kitchens at Radisson Blu Deira Creek, before sitting down to enjoy eating the meal you've just created.
 Using recipes handed down through local families, you will prepare four hearty courses.
 Using local ingredients – some only available in the region – discover the authentic and unique flavours of loomi, bezar and malleh as you add them to the recipe.
 Each guest leaves with recipe cards and the chef's signature spice blend, so you can recreate the impressive Arabic meal at home.